 “Yes, please.”
 He reached out his hand to take a full glass, and Julie noticed that his arms were already pink from the sun even in mid-spring.
 Then she noticed the green stains on the cuff of his jeans, and remembered Zach told her he helped run a landscaping company.
 One for him and other vets.
 That's right.
 I should ask my landlord to hire them.

 “Pretty, isn't it?”
 Diane asked, following Julie's eyes.
 Julie nodded, and then began to feel the most pleasant hum creep up her spine, down her arms, and into her wrists and hands.
 It rolled down her thighs, into her feet and toes, and she smiled.
 It's started, she told herself, and felt a twinge of nervous excitement tangle in her gut.
 Alan's eyes widened, his pupils dilated.
-He looked at her, and she could see her own reflection staring back at her.
+He looked at her, and she could see her own reflection staring back.

 'You feel it too?” he asked.